 The Dragon Boat Festival has many Chinese names but is most commonly referred to as Duan Wu Jie.
 Chinese logograms-wise, duan (端) means “beginning,” while wu (午) means “noon.”
-Combined together, the name could thus mean the “beginning of noon/summer.”
+Combined together, the name means the “beginning of noon/summer.”

 This interpretation is, however, erroneous.
-Under the Chinese Earthly Stem calendar system, the same wu character is used to refer to the fifth lunar month.
+Under the Chinese Earthly Stem calendar system, the same wu character also refers to the fifth lunar month.
 Thus, Duan Wu actually means the “beginning of the fifth month.”

 Furthermore, wu is a homonym for wu (五), the latter character meaning “five.”
 As the festival is always celebrated on the fifth day of the fifth lunar month, historians believe the festival was originally called 端五 (same pronunciation).
 Over time, the name morphed into its modern form.

 Under the Earthly Stem calendar system, wu can also be a reference to “horse.”
 This, unfortunately, then creates confusion within the same system, as there is also a poetic word for “dragon.”
 Non-Chinese familiar only with the English name of the festival will especially be baffled.

 2. It Is One of the Four Most Important Chinese Festivals

 Together with the Chinese New Year, the Qingming Festival, and the Mid-Autumn Festival, the Dragon Boat Festival is regarded as one of the four most important Chinese traditional festivals.
 As the festival is the only one happening within the summer months, it could also be considered the most important summer celebration for the Chinese.